26 Must-See Historical Landmarks and Monuments In Athens

 The earliest human settlement in the area of modern Athens is thought to date back to the 11th century.
 Its recorded history goes back as far as 3,400 years ago.

 So, we can say that Athens is one of the oldest cities in the world.
-Of course, visiting the magnificent city of Athens requires a reliable and well-prepared plan.
+Of course, visiting this magnificent city requires a reliable and well-prepared plan.

 ATHENS LANDMARKS